AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

 1. Tap **[!UICONTROL Save]**.
 1. To securely preview Dynamic Media content before it gets published, you must "allowlist" the Experience Manager Author instance to connect to Dynamic Media:

     * Open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account.
-Your credentials and sign in details were provided by Adobe at the time of provisioning.
+Your credentials and sign-in details were provided by Adobe at the time of provisioning.
 If you do not have this information, contact Technical Support.
     * On the navigation bar near the top right of the page, tap **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL Publish Setup]** > **[!UICONTROL Image Server]**.
     * On the Image Server Publish page, in the Publish Context drop-down list, select **[!UICONTROL Test Image Serving]**.
     * For the Client Address Filter, tap **[!UICONTROL Add]**.